About Split Peas:

 What is Trace-ability?

 Each bag of food comes with a special lot code that allows you to see the dates we planted and harvested your food, pictures of the growing crop and more.
 All of our products are certified Kosher Parve, Non-GMO Project Verified and our farming methods are Certified Sustainable by the Food Alliance.
-Our foods are different because Steve & Kevin Mader plant, harvest, clean and package at our own facilities in Washington State - there are few if any companies that can track your food and the details of your food back to the field like we do.
+Our foods are different because Steve & Kevin Mader plant, harvest, clean and package at our own facilities in Washington State - there are few if any companies that can track your food and the details of your food back to the field as we do.

 Ingredients: green split peas **Cleaned in a facility that also cleans wheat**